Password Door Step-by-step Tutorial

 How does it work?

-Password Door adds password protection feature to any programs.
-You set a password for each protected program, anyone who tries to launch any of the protected programs, will be asked for the password in a pop up password dialog box.
+Password Door adds password protection feature to any program.
+You set a password for each protected program, anyone who tries to launch any of the protected programs, will be asked for the password in a popup password dialog box.
 Password Door will terminate the program if the user can not provide the correct password.

 It's so easy to protect a program: You just double-click at any item in the Installed Programs list to protect it.
 Password Door provides multiple methods for you to protect any program on your computer.